10 Office-Friendly Exercises to Counter Sitting All Day

 • Improves fat metabolism

 These benefits occur even when total sitting time remains the same; it is the interruptions that matter.
-While Boutcher’s 2011 review in the Journal of Obesity focused on high-intensity intermittent exercise broadly (not desk exercises specifically), it demonstrated that brief bouts of higher-intensity movement trigger catecholamine release that enhances fat oxidation.
+The WHO’s 2020 guidelines (Bull et al., PMID 33239350) specifically note that replacing sedentary time with physical activity of any intensity improves metabolic markers, and the Leicester data demonstrates exactly how rapidly those improvements manifest.
+While Boutcher’s 2011 review in the Journal of Obesity (PMID 21113312) focused on high-intensity intermittent exercise broadly (not desk exercises specifically), it demonstrated that brief bouts of higher-intensity movement trigger catecholamine release that enhances fat oxidation.
 This principle suggests that desk exercises performed vigorously (like desk push-ups or bodyweight squats) may provide additional metabolic advantages beyond simple movement breaks.
+The metabolic case for movement breaks is not theoretical: the blood sugar and insulin improvements are detectable within the first week of consistent hourly breaks.

 Cognitive Benefits